 You’re probably wondering what is Down syndrome and what causes it.
 I also didn’t know of its existence until I lost my sister when she was barely a year old.
 At that time, words like a hole in the heart, slow growth, breathing problems, and trisomy 21 sounded like a foreign language.

-I was just twelve years so I could not understand.
+I was just fourteen years so I could not understand.
 All I knew was every time my sister breastfed, she’d choke on the milk.
 She frequently had digestion problems so constipation was the order of the day.
 She also suffered from pneumonia which kept on recurring.

-At eight months, she could not support her head on her own, she always held her tongue out (now I understand that it is a characteristic associated with Down Syndrome) and her eyes were slanted.
+At eight months, she could not support her head on her own.
+Moreover, she always held her tongue out (now I understand that it is a characteristic associated with Down Syndrome) and her eyes were slanted.
 The bridge between her eyes was flat.
 Years later when I joined High school, I came across Trisomy 21 in my biology class and this time my interest was triggered.

 Down Syndrome is a congenital disorder arising from having an extra copy of the chromosome 21.
 The extra copy can full or partial.
-You see, genes are the reason why our bodies work and function the way they do.
+Normally, genes are the reason why our bodies work and function the way they do.
 If even a minor alteration occurs, it can have far reaching effects.